AKC-NIPPO Preservation Breeder Since 2010, AKC Breeder of Merit

 I believe that training and socializing never stop, and I prefer to use the Least Invasive Minimally Aversive (LIMA) training in every day life.
 I do not advocate Dog Whispering techniques and am happy to explain why I don't think they are effective tools to use with Shibas or Hokkaido.
 I am happy to show you all of the many ways dogs can be successful without punishment based training.

 My puppy homes are screened in person and applications are required.
 I prefer homes local to me so that we can meet many times as the puppy grows.
 I require contracts, training classes, and prefer homes with Japanese dog experience who demonstrate their dedication by doing good research prior to contacting me.
 Preference is extended to homes who demonstrate a passion for these breeds and their preservation.
 All dogs are screened for pertinent conditions and diseases with OFAs and eye screenings on record for viewing (gene testing via Optimal Selection, Paw Print Genetics, and Optigen).
-All Hokkaido puppies and adults are screened by a Veterinary Ophthalmologist prior to placement due to the high prevalence of Collie Eye Anomaly in the breed.
+All Hokkaido puppies and adults are screened by a Veterinary Ophthalmologist prior to placement due to the high prevalence of Collie Eye Anomaly and Juvenile Cataracts in the breed.
 Puppies are raised with the family and exposed to "safe" adult dogs who can teach them good puppy etiquette.
 I will take any returned puppy back and provide a health warranty.

 Deposits are $500 and total price of Shiba and Hokkaido puppies ranges from $2500-$3000 USD.
 My breedings are limited and I invest a great deal of time and energy into these breeds.